amphiencode/amphiencode.github.io/Data.md

 ---

 <div class="message">
   <b><u>Disclaimer:</u> This dataset is made available to the members of the European amphioxus genome consortium as collaborative material.
-These datasets are not to be used for whole genome analyses unless otherwise agreed for, and not to be redistributed to anybody outside the consortium without prior arrangements.</b></div>
+These datasets are not to be used for whole genome analyses unless otherwise agreed for, and not to be redistributed to anybody outside the consortium without prior arrangements.
+The functional genomics data (ATAC-seq, Chip-seq, Methylation, RNA-seq) included in the browser are provided as a courtesy by several participant labs and remain their property (see contacts).</b></div>

 ## Datasets